Updated: Aug 1

 Analyzing the "Team-Level Scrum" Org Design

-In such a model, even though each team has a sharp focus and might even have an illusion of progress by ticking off items from its individual backlog, the performance at organizational level is telling a whole different story.
+In such a model, even though each team has a sharp focus and might even have an illusion of progress by ticking off items from its individual backlog, the performance at the organizational level tells a whole different story.
 At the level of the R&D department (not just individual teams) in such organizations, we see slow delivery and low adaptability.
-This is a systemic view: paying attending to the interaction between the parts is as important as studying the parts.
+This is a systemic view: paying attention to the interaction between the parts is as important as studying the parts.

 By the spring of 2021, the leadership team at Poster had recognized these drawbacks and was actively searching for an improved org design that would eliminate the forementioned problems.

-2. Org Scan of Initial LeSS-Inspired Org Blueprint
+2. Org Topologies™ Scan of Initial LeSS-Inspired Org Blueprint

 LeSS promotes org design based around long-lived cross-component cross-functional customer-facing feature teams.
 Such teams deliver and learn much better than narrowly specialized ones.
 By learning to work on things that they previously didn't know, feature teams continuously improve their adaptability.
 Therefore, the whole large-scale product development system based on feature teams could potentially over time get better at delivery and better at learning.